ABOUT BREAST CANCER

 • Bone health tests

-During follow-up visits, your doctor will ask you about any symptoms or concerns you may have.
+During follow-up visits, your doctor will ask you about any signs, symptoms or concerns you may have.
 If you have symptoms or concerns in between appointments, reach out to your doctor.

 Late effects of treatment

 Once breast cancer treatment ends, most side effects go away.
 However, you may have some long-term effects.
 New side effects may occur months or even years after treatment ends.
-These long-term and new side effects may be called late effects of breast cancer treatment.
+These long-term and new side effects may be called late effects.

-Some common late effects of breast cancer treatment include (in alphabetical order):
+Possible late effects of breast cancer treatment include (in alphabetical order):

 Breast cancer recurrence